-Project I WANNA contains two different processes of how humans are related to their surroundings.
+Project I WANNA contains two different processes of how humans are related to their creations and surroundings.
 In the processes, technologies pair expressions with different actions and consequences which make to the determination of the value of individuals.
-I WANNA is including two installatons in pair – one photograph/film installation I Wanna Fly 5427.89 Miles and one interactive installation I Wanna Rotate 5427.89 Miles.
-The work is also the result of three-month residency at A.I.R.
+I WANNA is including two installations in pair – one photograph/film installation I Wanna Fly 5427.89 Miles and one interactive installation I Wanna Rotate 5427.89 Miles.
+The work is also the result of a three-month residency at A.I.R.
 Nieuw en Meer in Amsterdam from April to June in 2019.
-The residency, exhibition and related artist talk are highly supported by the art and culture organization Nieuw en Meer.
+The residency, exhibition, and related artist talk are highly supported by the art and culture organization Nieuw en Meer.

-The exhibition of I WANNA takes place June 25-28 in Oude Haagseweg 61 in Amsterdam.
+The exhibition of I WANNA was taken place from 25 to 28 June 2019 at Oude Haagseweg 61, Amsterdam.

 The technology behind the interactive installation I Wanna Rotate 5427.89 Miles is a distributed system of four actuation components that connect to a central embedded server.
 The user interface is realized on the iOS platform and presents a drawing canvas to visitors.
 Behind the scenes, vector points of what is drawn are sent to the central server and then distributed to all actuation components.
 Every individual actuation component implements their own behavior that applies the vector points to idiosyncratic, expressive movements.
 The movement is partially synchronized in time, but generally randomly scheduled.
 This allows for diverse performative actions based on visitor input.

 The drawing canvas (running on the tablet) in this installation is also online http://iwannarotate.xyz for people who cannot visit the artwork.